 Liquidity is the ability to meet present and future financial obligations.
 Our primary source of liquidity is cash flow from our operations.
-Additional sources are proceeds from equity and debt offerings, and debt financings including borrowings under the credit facility and Term Loan Facility (as defined below).
+Additional sources are proceeds from equity and debt offerings, and debt financings including borrowings under the credit facility, 2023 Term Loan Facility and 2028 Term Loan Facility.